jh125486/CSCE4600/README.md

 ## [Project 2: Shell Builtins](https://github.com/jh125486/CSCE4600/tree/main/Project2)

 A twist on a classic "build your own shell".
-The shell is already written, but you will choose five (5) shell builtins (or shell-adjacent) commands to rewrite into Go, and integrate into the Go shell.
+The *very* basic shell is already written, but you will choose five (5) shell builtins (or shell-adjacent) commands to rewrite into Go, and integrate into the Go shell.